woodard/libabigail/doc/manuals/abidiff.rst

 two ELF binaries (as emitted by ``abidw``) or an ELF binary against a textual representation of another ELF binary.

-For a comprehensive ABI change report that includes changes about function and variable sub-types, the two input shared libraries must be accompanied with their debug information in `DWARF`_ format.
-Otherwise, only `ELF`_ symbols that were added or removed are reported.
+For a comprehensive ABI change report between two input shared libraries that includes changes about function and variable sub-types, ``abidiff`` uses by default, debug information in `DWARF`_ format, if present, otherwise it compares interfaces using debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which of them were added or removed.

 .. include:: tools-use-libabigail.txt